-If you are a beneficial owner and do not instruct your broker, bank, or other agent how to vote your shares, the question of whether such agent will still be able to vote your shares depends on whether the New York Stock Exchange deems the particular proposal to be a "routine" matter.
+If you are a beneficial owner and do not instruct your broker, bank, or other agent how to vote your shares, the question of whether such agent will still be able to vote your shares depends on whether the

+NYSE American exchange deems the particular proposal to be a "routine" matter.
 Brokers, banks and other agents can use their discretion to vote "uninstructed" shares with respect to matters that are considered to be "routine," but not with respect to "non-routine" matters.
-Under the rules and interpretations of the New York Stock Exchange, "non-routine" matters are matters that may substantially affect the rights or privileges of shareholders, such as mergers, shareholder proposals, elections of directors (even if not contested), and certain corporate governance proposals, even if management-supported.
+Under the rules and interpretations of the NYSE American exchange, "non-routine" matters are matters that may substantially affect the rights or privileges of shareholders, such as mergers, shareholder proposals, elections of directors (even if not contested), and certain corporate governance proposals, even if management-supported.
 For these "non-routine" matters for which a broker, bank or other agent has not received voting instructions, a "broker non-vote" occurs.
-Accordingly, your broker, bank or other agent may not vote your shares on Proposal 1 or Proposal 2 without your instructions (resulting in "broker non-votes" for such matters), but may vote your shares on Proposal 3 even in the absence of your instruction.
+Accordingly, your broker, bank or other agent may not vote your shares on Proposal 1, Proposal 2 or Proposal 4 without your instructions (resulting in "broker non-votes" for such matters), but may vote your shares on Proposal 3 even in the absence of your instruction.